oxylabs/how-to-scrape-amazon-prices/README.md

 If you have any questions, feel free to contact us at support@oxylabs.io or via the live chat on our [homepage](https://oxylabs.io/).

 Looking to scrape more other Amazon data?
-[Amazon Review Scraper](https://github.com/oxylabs/amazon-review-scraper), [Amazon ASIN Scraper](https://github.com/oxylabs/amazon-asin-scraper), [Bypass Amazon CAPTCHA](https://github.com/oxylabs/how-to-bypass-amazon-captcha), [Scraping Amazon Product Data](https://github.com/oxylabs/how-to-scrape-amazon-product-data)
+[Amazon Review Scraper](https://github.com/oxylabs/amazon-review-scraper), [Amazon ASIN Scraper](https://github.com/oxylabs/amazon-asin-scraper), [Handle Amazon CAPTCHA](https://github.com/oxylabs/how-to-handle-amazon-captcha), [Scraping Amazon Product Data](https://github.com/oxylabs/how-to-scrape-amazon-product-data)